ravachol/kew/website/site_src/donate.md

 ## Donate

-Thank you for considering supporting maintenance and development of Kew. ❤️
+Thank you for considering supporting maintenance and development of kew. ❤️

 Below you'll find answers to some questions that you might have.